+1 pecification are readily available to CMS upon request through

-State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
+the Medicaid agency or the operating agency (if applications of the medicaid agency or the operating agency (if applications). able).

+Service Type: Other Service

+specified in statute. ests the authority to provide the following additional service not

 Service Title:

+201100

 Community Transition Services

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 16 Community Transition Services 16010 community transition services

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

-Community Transition Services are non-recurring set-up expenses for individuals who are transitioning from a Medicaid-funded institution or another provider-operated living arrangement to a living arrangement in a private residence where the person is directly responsible for their living expenses.
+Community Transition Services are non-recurring set-up expenses for individuals who have transitioned from a Medicaid-funded institution to a private residence where the person is directly responsible for his or her living expenses.
 Medicaid-funded institutions include ICF/IID, ICF/ORC, nursing facilities, and psychiatric hospitals, including state hospitals, where the participant has resided for at least 90 consecutive days.
 Allowable expenses are those necessary to enable an individual to establish his or her basic living arrangement that do not constitute room and board.
 Community Transition Services are limited to the following:

-- Essential furnishings and initial supplies (Examples: household products, dishes, chairs, and tables); - Moving expenses; - Security deposits or other such one-time payments that are required to obtain or retain a lease on an apartment or home; - · Set-up fees or deposits for utility or service access (Examples: telephone, electricity, heating); and - Personal and environmental health and welfare assurances (Examples: pest eradication, allergen control, one-time cleaning prior to occupancy.)
+- Essential furnishings and initial supplies (Examples: household products, dishes, chairs, and tables); - Moving expenses; - Security deposits or other such one-time payments that are required to obtain or retain a lease on an apartment or home; - Set-up fees or deposits for utility or service access (Examples: telephone, electricity, heating); and - Personal and environmental health and welfare assurances (Examples: pest eradication, allergen control, one-time cleaning prior to occupancy.)